Jkintree2/open-collective-intelligence/README.md

 Running small language models (SLMs) on smartphones can yield a 10x reduction in electricity usage compared with running LLMs in data centers.
 Making the platform accessible by landline and basic cell phones could reach 90% of humanity.
 The resulting collective intelligence should be able to figure out how to reach the remaining 10%.
 ### Features
+* The platform would validate the personhood, and authenticate the identities of the people before beginning conversations.
+* The platform would allow people to select which statements they wanted to have protected as private, and which statements they wanted to share and make public.
+Shared statements could be made anonymously.
 * The platform, with humans in the loop, would continuously fact check statements merged into the shared graph.
 * The platform would report which issues are discussed by the most people, the sentiment expressed on proposed solutions, and show how this sentiment changes over time.
 * The platform would classify, from the local to the global level, the jurisdictions to which the issues relate.